 Combining apartments in NYC?
 First, brush up on the costs, considerations, and requirements

 Apartment dwellers know how to make the most of small spaces, but there may come a time when even the most resourceful homeowner runs into challenges that only additional square footage can solve.

 What do you do when you need more room?
 You can head for the suburbs, search for a larger apartment in another locale, or if you’re lucky, scoop up an adjacent apartment and hold onto everything you love about your current spot—while enlarging your home footprint.
-Another enticing option?
-Searching for a new combination opportunity in a new neighborhood with a large inventory of smaller apartments and a growing demand for family homes.
+Another popular approach is combining apartments.
+For this, homeowners start their searches in new neighborhoods with large inventories of smaller apartments and growing demand for family homes.

 Ahead, Sweeten, a free service that matches homeowners with vetted general contractors, shares the pros and cons of merging apartments, including key considerations and what you’ll need to know going into the project.
 We also take an in-depth look on how to budget for an apartment combination and share examples of homeowners who’ve been through the process.

 The pros and cons of combining apartments in NYC

 - You stay in the same building and neighborhood, with access to all the same amenities, schools, services, and parks you love.